-Average pay is typically approximately $17.28 for those with five to nine years of experience.
-The largest fraction of St. Mary's Medical Center people (32 percent) have been working for one to four years and earn about $13.27 per hour.
+Survey participants who have worked at St. Mary's Medical Center for between five and 10 years earn $17.85 per hour on average.
+The largest fraction of St. Mary's Medical Center people (32 percent) have been working for one to four years and earn $18.89 per hour on average.

 Certifications and Degrees

-At St. Mary's Medical Center, there are significantly more females than males — the female-to-male ratio is more than 3 to 1.
+At St. Mary's Medical Center, there are significantly more females who responded to the questionnaire than males — the female-to-male ratio is more than 3 to 1.